Tommyshub/AlacrittyThemeSwitcher/README.md

 # Alacritty Theme Switcher

-This repository contains a bash script for easy switching between themes for Alacritty, a GPU-accelerated terminal emulator.
+This repository contains my setup for easy switching between themes in Alacritty, a GPU-accelerated terminal emulator.
 It's designed for my personal use, but feel free to adapt and use it for your setup.

 ## Getting Started